Tuition and Funding

 Other Sources of Funding

-Smart Prosperity Institute Research Fellowships (minimum $5,000 - $10,000) : Students applying to the Master’s of Environmental Sustainability and proposing to conduct research on a topic relating to Sustainable Prosperity’s work (eg. on the green economy) are eligible to be considered for a SP Research Fellowship.
-Recipients of the Fellowship will provide research assistance during their studies to Sustainable Prosperity, Canada’s leading green economy think tank, located at the Institute of the Environment.
+Smart Prosperity Institute Research Fellowships (minimum $5,000, maximum $10,000) : Students applying to the Master’s of Environmental Sustainability and proposing to conduct research on a topic relating to SPI's work (eg. on the green economy) are eligible to be considered for a SPI Research Fellowship.
+Recipients of the Fellowship will provide research assistance during their studies to Smart Prosperity Institute, Canada’s leading green economy think tank, located at the Institute of the Environment.
 Candidates should signal their interest in being considered for this Fellowship in their letter of intention.
 Candidates will be selected based on academic merit and proposed research topic.
-Fellowships are valued at $10,000.

 Ontario Graduate Scholarship (OGS) Program